 Sin is our separation from God, the Good, in consciousness.
 Salvation is now–not something that occurs after death.
 It happens whenever we turn our thoughts from separation, fear, anxiety, worry, and doubt to thoughts of love, harmony, joy, and peace.
 The “fall” takes place in consciousness whenever we fall into negative habits of thinking.
 Heaven and hell are states of consciousness, not geographical locations.
 We make our own heaven or hell here and now by our thoughts, words, and deeds.

-Online headquarters for Unity.
-Unity is the world’s premier resource for spiritual support.
-Our mission is to help and serve millions through publishing and media, events and retreats, a 24/7 prayer line, and spiritual centers around the world.
+This is the online headquarters for Unity, a global, inclusive, spiritual community, offering practical tools and uplifting resources to help people of all faiths apply positive spiritual principles in their daily lives.
+Unity’s mission is to help and serve through prayer, publishing, and community.
 For more than a century, Unity has offered inspiration and education to people of all faiths, as well as those with no affiliation.

 Daily Word offers inspiration and practical teachings through daily prayer messages to help people of all faiths live healthy, prosperous and meaningful lives.
 The magazine includes two months of daily affirmations messages, feature daily prayer articles and spiritual poetry.
 Subscriptions are available for print editions (regular size, large type or Spanish) as well as the new Digital Subscription Package.